Toma400/OfLands/maps/tiled.md

 in such form to .olm file.
 Mind you, faction starting coordinates take priority over map ones.
 If no property is set, default value is `0, 0`.

+**NOTE**: Do not set value `0, 0` if you add this property - for some reason Of Lands' file parser has issues with collection of pure zeroes.
+Mark it as `1, 1`, or just do not add property since the default will set you at this exact area.

 #### --- Starting date ---
 Default date map is set with is 1st January, of year 1.
 If you want to set it to different